chee-zaram/alx-higher_level_programming/0x07-python-test_driven_development/tests/README.md

 #### Running tests

-You could clone the entire repository and navigate to the root of the TDD repository, but if you have Subversion installed, you could run the following command:
+You could clone the entire repository and navigate to the root of the TDD directory, but if you have Subversion installed, you could run the following commands:

 ```shell
 svn export https://github.com/chee-zaram/alx-higher_level_programming/trunk/0x07-python-test_driven_development chee-zaram-tdd